Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the proposed SCA-optimized OTA-FL design.
 To this end, we study the popular handwritten digit classification problem in an FL setting on the widely used MNIST dataset \cite{MNIST}, which consists of C = 10 classes from ``0” to “9” with each image of size 28 x 28 pixels.
-We performed experiments on a three-layer neural network architecture with ReLU non-linear activations and a hidden layer dimension of 1024, yielding a $d=814{,}090$-dimensional parameter vector $\mathbf{w}$.
-The FL training uses an $\ell_2$-regularized cross-entropy loss at each device, with a regularization coefficient 0.01.
-We highlight that this setup results in a non-convex OTA-FL problem due to the choice of our model architecture.
+We performed experiments on a fully connected neural network with one hidden layer, ReLU non-linear activations, and a hidden layer dimension of 1024, yielding a $d=814{,}090$-dimensional parameter vector $\mathbf{w}$.
+The FL training uses an $\ell_2$-regularized cross-entropy loss at each device, with a regularization coefficient of 0.01.
+The setup results in a non-convex OTA-FL problem.
 We consider the FL problem with $N= 10$ devices uniformly deployed within a radius of $r_\text{max} = 1750 $ m from the PS situated at the center.
 The communication bandwidth is $B$ = 1 MHz with carrier frequency $f_c = 2.4$ GHz, and the transmission power is set to $P_\text{tx} =$ 0 dBm.
-The noise power spectral density at the PS is $N_0 = -173$ dBmW/Hz.
+The noise power spectral density at the PS is $N_0 = -173$ dBm/Hz.
 The large-scale channel condition $\Lambda_m$ follows the log-distance path loss model, with a path loss exponent 2.2 and 50 dB loss at the reference distance of $1$ m.
-To simulate a challenging FL scenario, we adopt a heterogeneous (non-i.i.d.) data distribution.
+To simulate a challenging FL scenario, we consider a heterogeneous (non-i.i.d.) data distribution.
 From a modified dataset of 10000 total samples (1000 per class), we adopt a data partition in which each device holds samples of exactly two digits (labels).
 Moreover, for any given label, its samples appear in the local datasets of no more than two devices.
-Each device uses full-batch gradients in every round, i.e., $|\mathcal{B}_{m,t}|=|\mathcal{D}_m|=1000$, which removes mini-batch variance in our simulations ($\sigma_m^2=0$ for all $m\in[N]$).
+Each device computes full-batch gradients in every round, i.e., $|\mathcal{B}_{m,t}|=|\mathcal{D}_m|=1000$, which removes mini-batch variance in our simulations ($\sigma_m^2=0$ for all $m\in[N]$).